john9francis/gradschool-database/README.md

 # Overview

 This program "grad school database" is designed to help someone organize grad schools they want to apply for.
+It uses a SQL relational database to store the grad programs as well as schools, locations of schools (cities and states) and career paths.

 To use, follow the easy-to-use menu (on the console) that gives you options to:
 1. Add a new grad school (e.g. university of georgia)